fsfe/reuse-docs/faq.md

 Keep in mind that in some jurisdictions, the word "author" is often used as a synonym for "copyright holder".
 In other jurisdictions, authors maintain some rights over their work even if they are not the copyright holder.

-## I changed a single line of code.
-Should I add an SPDX-FileCopyrightText tag with my name? {#when-copyright}

-The core question here is: At what point should I consider myself a copyright holder over a file?
-This is up to your discretion.
-It might help to be consistent and add the tag to every file you touch, but it is perhaps more valuable to reach a consensus about this within your project.

-## How do I deal with a file that has been edited by many people? {#many-copyright-statements}

-Some files are edited by many people and would have an extremely long list of copyright holders in the header.
-This may be aesthetically unpleasing, but is not incorrect.

-If you would rather not deal with having so many copyright notices, some projects such as Chromium circumvent this problem by using "Copyright (c) 2013 The Chromium Authors" as their copyright tag.
-You may consider doing this, but then you should keep a list of copyright holders and authors in a separate file in your project.

 ## Why can't I just use version control to record copyright? {#vcs-copyright}